-This work seeks to develop a fundamental understanding of slot die coating as a nanoparticle bed deposition mechanism for a microscale selective laser sintering (µ-SLS) process.
-The specific requirements of the µ-SLS process to deposit uniform sub-5 µm metal nanoparticle films while enabling high throughput fabrication makes the slot die coating process a strong candidate for layer-by-layer deposition.
-The main contribution of this study is to develop a framework to predict the wet film thickness and onset of coating defects by simulating the experimental conditions of the µ-SLS process.
-The single layer deposition characteristics and the operational window for the slot-die coating setup has been investigated through experiments and 2D computational fluid dynamics simulations.
+This work seeks to develop a fundamental understanding of slot-die coating as a nanoparticle bed deposition mechanism for a microscale selective laser sintering (μ-SLS) process.
+The specific requirements of the μ-SLS process to deposit uniform sub-5 μm metal nanoparticle films while enabling high throughput fabrication make the slot-die coating process a strong candidate for layer-by-layer deposition.
+The key challenges of a coating system are to enable uniform nanoparticle ink deposition in an intermittent layer-by-layer manner.
+Identifying the experimental parameters to achieve this using a slot-die coating process is difficult.
+Therefore, the main contribution of this study is to develop a framework to predict the wet film thickness and onset of coating defects by simulating the experimental conditions of the μ-SLS process.
+The single-layer deposition characteristics and the operational window for the slot-die coating setup have been investigated through experiments and two-dimensional computational fluid dynamics simulations.
 The effect of coating parameters such as inlet speed, coating speed, and coating gap on the wet film thickness has been analyzed.
-For inlet speeds higher than the coating speed, it was found that the meniscus was susceptible to high instabilities leaded to coating defects.
-Additionally, the study suggests that stability of the menisci upstream and downstream of the slot die coater can affect the uniformity and thickness range of the coating.
+For inlet speeds higher than the coating speed, it was found that the meniscus was susceptible to high instabilities leading to coating defects.
+Additionally, the study outlines the conditions for which the stability of the menisci upstream and downstream of the slot-die coater can affect the uniformity and thickness range of the coating.